Zora (TV series)

-Zora is a Kenyan soap opera drama television series, produced by TV Anchor Lulu Hassan's Jiffy Pictures, that premiered March 22, 2021 until March 7, 2022, airing weekdays at 7:30 PM EAT (UTC +03:00) on Citizen TV and also on the station's on-demand streaming platform, Viusasa.
+Zora is a Kenyan soap opera drama television series produced by Lulu Hassan's Jiffy Pictures.
+It premiered on 22 March 2021 until 7 March 2022, airing weekdays at 19:30 EAT on Citizen TV.
+It is also available on the station's on-demand streaming platform, Viusasa.

-Plot
+Synopsis

 The series focuses on Zora, the main character, and her family, which includes her husband, Fella and son, Simba.
 Difficulties both in their marriage and in bringing up their son are further complicated with the arrival of Madiba.
 Notwithstanding her mother's scolding, the support of her best friend, Nana, gives Zora the power to overcome her problems, while the storyline navigates a dramatic set of events.